al-nf/acm-wiki/public/tutorials/eduroam.md

-# Connecting to eduroam with iwd
+# Connecting to eduroam without a desktop

 Written by Alan Fung, 2025.

 ## Why might I need to do this?
 When installing a new operating system, you might not have a desktop.
 Since eduroam requires identity authentication, you cannot simply connected to it with only a password, so we will need a workaround.
+Luckily, distributions like Arch come with iwd, Intel's wireless daemon.

 ## First, ensure that you are logged in to the root user.
 If not, then `sudo -i`.